UMAprotocol/UMIPs/UMIPs/umip-usd-uni-v2-lp.md

     = 146991258.60660332
     ```

 4) Fourth, use the UNI-V2-USDC-ETH total supply of LP tokens and USD value of reserves to calculate the USD value of each LP token (UNI-V2-USDC-ETH:USD).
+This result should have 8 decimals, rounding the closest 0.5 up.
 USDC is treated as equal to USD.

     Example calculation of UNI-V2-USDC-ETH:USD: